boyerjason700/Pewlett-Hackard-Analysis/README.md

 # Summary
 - How many roles will need to be filled as the "silver tsunami" begins to make an impact?
-    - If eligiable employees were to retire at the age of 65, roughly 22,600 will be leaving Pewlett Hachard each year.
+    - If eligible employees were to retire at the age of 65, roughly 22,600 will be leaving Pewlett Hachard each year.
 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
-    - The number of mentorship eligiable participants is severly lacking in order to replace the outgoing employees.
+    - The number of mentorship eligible participants is severely lacking to replace the outgoing employees.
-    - Suggest that birth date range be widened to increase number of mentorship eligiable employees.
+    - Suggest that birth date range be widened to increase number of mentorship eligible employees.

 ## Two additional queries that may produce more insightful results:
-### Retiring employees department gaps
+### Retiring employee's department gaps
-- Query to determining which departments will have the largest number of positions to fill after 'Silver Tsunami' to priortize recruitment programs by department.
+- Query to show which departments will have the largest number of positions to fill after 'Silver Tsunami' to prioritize recruitment programs by department.

 | Department | Retiring employees | % of total department |
 | :------------: | :-------: | :----: |